Last updated 1st July, 2024

 Want to know how much it costs to lay wooden flooring?

-In this wood flooring cost guide you'll find average prices (ranges from £350 to £2,700 depending on what you want) for fitting different types of wood plank for floors in square metres, making it easy to calculate a price for any sized room.
+In this wood flooring cost guide you'll find average prices (ranges from £350 to £2,700 depending on what you want) for fitting different types of wooden floor boards in square metres, making it easy to calculate a price for new flooring in any sized room.

-These costs include materials and the cost of hiring a flooring specialist for wood floor laying.
+These costs include materials and the cost of hiring a flooring specialist for hardwood floor laying.

 Check it out!